anti22dot/rm_calendar_memo/README.md

 * <a name="use_case1_step_b"></a> **[Use case 1 | Step B](#use_case1_step_b)**: Connect your RMPP device to your Mac/Windows via the USB C cable.
 After that you need to make sure the `USB web interface` is enabled.
 Open "Terminal 1".
 After that, navigate to the `Settings` - `Storage`, and there would be section `USB web interface`. <br>
 Locate the IP address of your RMPP, written after the "http://".
 Note it down somewhere in your notepad as `<RMPP_IP_ADDRESS>`. <br>
 About "USB web interface" consult **Reference 3**.
-Open the terminal (let's label it "Terminal 1") on your Mac or Windows and execute these commands:
+Open the terminal (let's label it `Terminal 1`) on your Mac or Windows and execute these commands:
 ```
 ssh root@<RMPP_IP_ADDRESS>
 root@<RMPP_IP_ADDRESS>'s password: